-The Advisor and its Affiliates have previously sponsored the eleven Prior Wells Public Programs, all of which were offered on an unspecified property or "blind pool" basis.
-The total amount of funds raised from investors in the offerings of the Prior Wells Public Programs, as of March 31, 1997, was approximately \$247,392,133, and the total number of investors in such partnerships was approximately 23,287.
+The Advisor and its Affiliates sponsored the Prior Wells Public Programs, all of which were offered on an unspecified property or "blind pool" basis.
+The total amount of funds raised from investors in the offerings of the Prior Wells Public Programs, as of August 31, 1997, was approximately \$257,000,000, and the total number of investors in such partnerships was approximately 24,000.

 The investment objectives of the Prior Wells Public Programs are substantially identical to the investment objectives of the Company.
 All of the proceeds of the offerings of Wells Fund I, Wells Fund II, Wells Fund II-OW, Wells Fund III, Wells Fund IV, Wells Fund V and Wells Fund VI available for investment in real properties have been invested in properties.
 In addition, all of the proceeds of the offering of Wells Fund VII available for investment in real properties have either been invested or are committed for investment in properties.
 As of March 31, 1997, approximately 97%, 65%, and 78% of the proceeds of the offerings of Wells Fund VIII, Wells Fund IX, and Wells Fund X, respectively, available for investment in real properties had either been invested in properties or were committed for investment in properties.
-For the fiscal year ended December 31, 1996, approximately three-quarters of the aggregate gross rental income of nine of these eleven publicly offered partnerships was derived from tenants which are U.S. corporations, each of which has net worth of at least \$100,000,000 or whose lease obligations are guaranteed by another corporation with a net worth of at least \$100,000,000.
+Wells Real Estate Fund XI has not commenced its offering and thus has no funds for investments until such time.
+For the fiscal year ended December 31, 1996, approximately three-quarters of the aggregate gross rental income of nine of these eleven publicly offered partnerships was derived from tenants which are U.S. corporations, each of which the Company believes has net worth of at least \$100,000,000 or whose lease obligations are guaranteed by another corporation with a net worth of at least \$100,000,000.